anaclumos/extracranial/Research/pages/Person 5DBDAE.md

 Electrical engineering questions, like logic designs and semiconductor units.

 **Responsibilities**.
-I create functional [[simulation]] models for semiconductors.
+I create functional [[Simulations]] models for semiconductors.
 For fabless labs, you have to write semiconductor software before getting your hands on the fabricated chips from the factory.
 I write software to simulate semiconductors that helps program semiconductors without semiconductors.

 **Recommendations**.
 Meet a lot of people.